South Florida vs. Temple NCAA Football Odds, Plays and Insights | October 23, 2021

 - South Florida and its opponents have gone over the current 55-point total in five of six games this season.

-- Temple's games have gone over 55 points in three of five chances this season.
+- So far this season, 60% of Temple's games (3/5) have had more combined points than Saturday's total of 55.

-- The two teams combine to average 45.5 points per game, 9.5 less than the total in this contest.
+- The 69.1 points per game these two squads have surrendered to opponents this season are 14.1 more than the 55 over/under in this contest.

-- This contest's over/under is 14.1 points fewer than the 69.1 these two squads combine to give up per game in 2021.

-- The Bulls and their opponents have scored an average of 57.7 points per game in 2021, 2.7 more than Saturday's total.
+- Bulls games this season feature an average total of 57.7 points, a number 2.7 points higher than Saturday's over/under.

 - The 54.8 PPG average total in Owls games this season is 0.2 points fewer than this game's over/under.